ariscript/www/content/blog/gang-of-four.md

 # Dear Gang of Four

+> Message from the future: I wrote this article shortly after finishing one of
+> my courses, which was effectively just going over this book in lectures, with
+> minimal other content.
+Perhaps I took a bad offering of that course, but at
+> the time of writing I was definitely salty about the way the course was
+> taught.

 You wrote a book.
 It was a really good book - in 1994.
 Should it still be _the_ book three decades later?

-> Note: I'm aware the book has its examples written in C++ and Smalltalk, but
-> both are langauges I don't know.
-I'll mainly be talking about these in the
-> context of Java, since that's what I was taught in class and am most familar
-> with - though the substance of my point carries throguh to any pure-OOP
-> language regardless.

 In 1994, Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides published a book titled